 What Is Art Therapy?

-Art therapy is facilitated by a trained, qualified professional with knowledge of visual art—drawing, painting, sculpture, and other art forms—and the creative process and human development and counseling theories and techniques.
+Art therapy is facilitated by a trained, qualified professional with knowledge of visual art — drawing, painting, photography, sculpture, and other art forms — and the creative process and human development and counseling theories and techniques.

 From the patient’s perspective, art therapy does not require experience or special talent.
 The work is not criticized or judged for its artistic quality, precision, or beauty.
 The methods used and the resulting artwork are more about the emotions expressed and felt throughout the process.

 The use of nonverbal expression can be especially beneficial for adolescents who are navigating the difficult waters of their teen years.
 Normal developmental changes, family tensions, and social challenges may be further complicated by symptoms of psychological concerns.